eebasso/WarpX/Docs/source/usage/parameters.rst

     Comparing the two methods, Lax-Wendroff is more prone to developing oscillations and requires a smaller timestep for stability.
 On the other hand, Backward Euler is more robust but it is first-order accurate in time compared to the second-order Lax-Wendroff method.

 .. fv:var:: macroscopic.sigma_function(x,y,z)
-    :type: `str`

     To initialize spatially varying conductivity, permittivity, and permeability, respectively, using a mathematical function in the input.
 Constants required in the mathematical expression can be set using ``my_constants``.
 These parameters are parsed if ``algo.em_solver_medium=macroscopic``.

-.. fv:var:: macroscopic.epsilon_function(x,y,z)
-    :type: `str`

-    To initialize spatially varying conductivity, permittivity, and permeability, respectively, using a mathematical function in the input.
-Constants required in the mathematical expression can be set using ``my_constants``.
-These parameters are parsed if ``algo.em_solver_medium=macroscopic``.

-.. fv:var:: macroscopic.mu_function(x,y,z)
-    :type: `str`

-    To initialize spatially varying conductivity, permittivity, and permeability, respectively, using a mathematical function in the input.
-Constants required in the mathematical expression can be set using ``my_constants``.
-These parameters are parsed if ``algo.em_solver_medium=macroscopic``.

 .. fv:var:: macroscopic.sigma
-    :type: `float`

-    To initialize a constant conductivity, permittivity, and permeability of the computational medium, respectively.
-The default values are the corresponding values in vacuum.

-.. fv:var:: macroscopic.epsilon
-    :type: `float`

-    To initialize a constant conductivity, permittivity, and permeability of the computational medium, respectively.
-The default values are the corresponding values in vacuum.

-.. fv:var:: macroscopic.mu
-    :type: `float`

     To initialize a constant conductivity, permittivity, and permeability of the computational medium, respectively.
 The default values are the corresponding values in vacuum.